jonnyhoeven/workshop/WORKSHOP.md

 ## Some notes about Namespaces

-Namespaces are methods to divide cluster resources between multiple users (via resource quota) and multiple projects ( via separation of resources).
-They are intended for use in environments with many users spread across multiple teams, or projects.
-Namespaces are not a security feature, to isolate different users or namespaces from each other we need tools like
-[Loft](https://loft.sh/) that leverage RBAC (Role based account control) to securely isolate namespaces across teams.
+Namespaces a method to divide cluster resources and quota's They are intended for use in environments with many users spread across multiple teams or projects.
+Namespaces are not a security feature, to isolate different users or namespaces from each other we need tools like [Loft](https://loft.sh/) that leverage RBAC (Role based account control) to securely isolate namespaces across teams.

 By default, Kubernetes starts with four initial namespaces: